dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Executes *consequent* if *test* is true, and does nothing if *test* is false.

-     This macro behaves identically to Dylan’s standard :drm:`if` statement macro, except that there is no alternative flow of execution when the test is false.
+     This macro behaves identically to Dylan's standard :drm:`if` statement macro, except that there is no alternative flow of execution when the test is false.